 The modder recommends a couple of additional mods to help you get the most out of the character mods.
 Be sure to grab Empty Deco Slots and Invisible Parts for Hero Units.
 These let you set certain clothing slots as empty or invisible to let the custom armour pieces appear.

-That's a few to be getting on with, but more will appear as modders update their XCOM 2 projects and start whole new ones especially for WotC (brand new Chosen, anyone?).
+That's a few to be getting on with.
 If you're really enjoying a War of the Chosen mod, feel free to share it with everyone in the comments.